Milwaukee: Crime

 The Milwaukee Police Department's Gang Unit was reactivated in 2004 after Nannette Hegerty was sworn in as chief.
 In 2006, 4,000 charges were brought against suspects through Milwaukee's Gang Unit.
 In 2013 there were 105 murders in Milwaukee and 87 homicides the following year.
 In 2015, 146 people were killed in the city.
 In 2020, Milwaukee was ranked the tenth most dangerous city in the US.
+In 2022, Milwaukee set a homicide record with 214 homicides.

 Poverty

 As of 2016, Milwaukee currently ranks as the second poorest U.S. city with over 500,000 residents, falling behind only Detroit.
 In 2013, a Point-In-Time survey estimated 1,500 people were homeless on Milwaukee's streets each night, although as of 2022 the estimate has reduced to 832.
 The city's homeless and poor are aided by several local nonprofits, including the Milwaukee Rescue Mission.